racket/rhombus/enforestation/0000-enforestation.md

 well as field access, but the Rhombus expander minimizes any assumptions about the form of hierarchical names.
-A hierarchical reference must start with an identifier or operator that is mapped in the default space to a _lexicon_.
-A lexicon is implemented by a transformer that is similar to a prefix macro transformer (as explained in the next section), but it ”expands” to a new identifier whose binding is checked in a space that's suitable to the context—or it expands to a reference to another lexicon, in which case the new lexicon use is expanded recursively).
+A hierarchical reference must start with an identifier or operator that is mapped in the default space to a _name root_, and that identifier must be followed with the use of a designated name-path operator.
+A name root is implemented by a transformer that is similar to a prefix macro transformer (as explained in the next section), but it ”expands” to a new identifier whose binding is checked in a space that's suitable to the context—or it expands to a reference to another name root, in which case the new root is expanded recursively).

 ## Operator and macro transformers